Energy drinks have become popular in recent years, much like CBD drinks, as a quick pick-me-up for busy individuals looking for an extra boost.

 - Coconut water: Coconut water is a natural source of electrolytes and can help hydrate the body.
 It also contains potassium, magnesium, and calcium, which are essential for muscle function and energy production.

-- CBD-infused drinks: CBD is a non-psychoactive compound found in the cannabis plant that has been shown to have various health benefits.
-CBD-infused beverages can provide a calming and relaxing effect without the jitters or anxiety often associated with energy drinks.
+- CBD infused drinks: CBD is a non-psychoactive compound found in the cannabis plant that has been shown to have various potential health benefits.
+They can potentially provide a calming and relaxing effect without the jitters or anxiety often associated with energy drinks.

 - Water: Sometimes, the best way to re-energise is simply drinking more water.
 Dehydration can cause fatigue and make it difficult to focus, so staying hydrated can help you stay alert and energised.